-She was astonished at the size of the medical bills they received, and even further astonished to find that her mother’s Medicare supplement had covered every dime.
+She was astonished at the size of the medical bills they received and even further astonished to find that her mother’s Medicare supplement had covered every dime.
 Because of this, she knew she wanted the same kind of coverage.

 So ask yourself how much risk tolerance you have, and that should lead you toward one choice or another.
-This is the way we identify the best Medicare supplement plans for our own personal level of risk tolerance.
+This is the way we identify the best Medicare supplement plans for our clients here.

 Living on a fixed income is harder than most people think.
 You are still subject to inflation like everyone else, but the money you have coming in from Social Security and your investments has to last you for the rest of your life.
 Sometimes this single factor will make the decision for you.

-For a person turning 65 in Texas, you might expect to pay around $150/month for a Medicare supplement.
-It varies by zip code, gender and age, but let’s use this number as an example.
-If your budget includes $1800/year for medical insurance, then a supplement provides great coverage.
+For a person turning 65 in Texas, you might expect to pay around $150/month for a Medicare supplement Plan F. It varies by zip code, gender, and age, but let’s use this number as an example.
+If your budget includes $1800/year for medical insurance, then a Medicare supplement Plan F provides great coverage.